JeremiahCheatham/Bubble-Text/Haskell-SDL2/README.md

 ![Screenshot](../screenshot.png)

 # Simple Bubble Text Demo (Haskell - SDL2)
-Simple Demo showing how to make Bubble using both Polar Coordinates trigonometry Algorithm and Bresenham's Circle Drawing Algorithm. https://www.geeksforgeeks.org/bresenhams-circle-drawing-algorithm/
+Simple Demo showing how to make Bubble Text using both Polar Coordinates trigonometry Algorithm and Bresenham's Circle Drawing Algorithm. https://www.geeksforgeeks.org/bresenhams-circle-drawing-algorithm/

 # Build
 To build the bubble-text binary you will need all required build tools needed to compile via ghc and stack.
 You will also need SDL2 with ttf both the libraries and headerfiles.